luis-valverde/Plagiarism-Detector/README.md

 ## Neccessary Files

-This repository contains three files needed to solve the project.
+This repository contains the files needed to solve the project.

 1. **1_Data_Exploration.ipynb:** Explore the existing data features and the data distribution.
 2. **2_Plagiarism_Feature_Engineering.ipynb:** Clean and pre-process the text data.